ANALYSIS-U.S. Treasuries yield curve flashes red to investors

 Harvey, who focused his research on a different part of the yield curve, added that being prepared for a recession was "not a bad thing... so when it occurs you survive."

-Broker-dealer LPL Financial said the 2/10 inversion is "a powerful indicator" pointing out that it predating all six recessions since 1978, with just one false positive.
+Broker-dealer LPL Financial said the 2/10 inversion is "a powerful indicator" pointing out that it predated all six recessions since 1978, with just one false positive.

-"There is a reason this indicator is so widely followed," those analysts said.
+According to Anu Gaggar, global investment strategist for Commonwealth Financial Network, the lag between curve inversion and the start of a recession has averaged about 22 months but has ranged from 6 to 36 months for the last six recessions.

-While investors caution that the yield curve is just one indicator among many to look for when predicting recession, the curve has become a classically followed signal.
+Some investors caution that the yield curve is just one indicator among many to look for when predicting recession.
+Indeed, equity markets have shot higher in recent weeks, with the S&P 500 cutting its year-to-date loss to around 3% after confirming it was in a correction last month.

+For many market participants, however, the curve has become a classically followed signal.

 “There is definitely a psychological element to it,” said Gennadiy Goldberg, senior rates strategist at TD Securities.
 "The yield curve has worked in the past because it has been a signal that the end of the cycle is coming.”